ecmwf/metview-docs/docs/metview/using_metview/ws/save_and_load.rst

 .. image:: /_static/ug/ws_saving_and_loading/user_library_sidebar.png
    :width: 200px

-You can add the library items to the plot using two different actions:
+You can add a library item to the plot using either of these actions:

 * **Add to plot at stored coord**: the item is added to the plot at the coordinate position stored in the item
-* **Add to plot as click**: the item is added to the plot at the location where we click
+* **Add to plot as click**: the item is added to the plot at the location where we click next

 .. image:: /_static/ug/ws_saving_and_loading/context_menu_2.png
    :width: 200px